kwkou/815/includes/application-model.md

 -   **Certificates**.
 You use certificates for encrypting data or if your web service supports SSL.
 Any certificates need to be uploaded to Azure.
-For more information, see [Managing Certificates in Azure][].
+For more information, see [Managing Certificates in Azure][Managing Certificates in Azure].
 This XML setting installs previously-uploaded certificates into the role instance's certificate store so that they are usable by your application code.